codr7/eli/README.md

 ```
 `'bar`

-as well as override existing `var` bindings.
+and may be used to locally override existing `var` bindings.

 ```
 (var foo 1)